Cole World: The Sideline Story: Background

 On April 25, 2011, Vibe listed him at number five on their Vibe's list of Greatest Rappers Alive 30 Under 30.
 J. Cole was nominated for Best New Artist at the 2011 BET Awards.
 On May 3, 2011, Cole stated on Twitter, "All singles done.
 Album ridiculous.
 Title Perfect.
 Music incredible.
 Thank you for your patience.
 Let's change the game."
 On June 21, 2011, Cole tweeted, "Cole World: The Sideline Story," the album's title.
 He then tweeted "9/27," the release date.
 In June 2011, he announced that the recording of the album was finished, and that the release date is set for September later that year.

 Cole said several of the tracks are songs that he held onto before he was signed.
 He said they were too good to give away on mixtapes.
 Cole stated that he had 16 tracks on the album, 12 of which he has produced himself.
 He also revealed that he would not release a pre-album mixtape like he previously stated.
-Instead, every Sunday until the album he released songs that did not make the album.
-The bundles of songs released are called Any Given Sundays.
-Cole said that the reason for the subtitle "The Sideline Story" is because he feels since being signed to Jay-Z it has been like someone being on the sidelines for their favorite basketball team, and they're just waiting until the coach puts them in.
+Instead, between July 31st and September 4th of 2011 he released songs that did not make the album alongside other material on the day Sunday.
+The campaign was titled Any Given Sunday..
+There were five editions of Any Given Sunday released, although the third and fourth did not feature any music.
+Rather, the third was a livestream on the video platform Ustream where Cole played unreleased music and the fourth had him reveal the cover art to the album..
+Cole said that the reason for the subtitle "The Sideline Story" is because he feels since being signed to Jay-Z it has been like someone being on the sidelines for their favorite basketball team, and they are just waiting until the coach puts them in.